RedisLabs/redislabs-docs/content/rs/references/rest-api/_index.md

 docker run -p 9443:9443 redislabs/redis
 ```

-## JSON requests and responses

-The Redis Enterprise Software REST API uses [JavaScript Object Notation (JSON)](http://www.json.org) for requests and responses.
-See the [RFC 4627 technical specifications](http://www.ietf.org/rfc/rfc4627.txt) for additional information about JSON.

-Some responses may have an empty body but indicate the response with standard [HTTP codes](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

-Both requests and responses may include zero or more objects.

-If the request is for a single entity, the response returns a single JSON object or none.
-If the request is for a list of entities, the response returns a JSON array with zero or more elements.

-If you omit certain JSON object fields from a request, they may be assigned default values, which often indicate that these fields are not in use.

 ## Versions

 All API requests are versioned in order to minimize the impact of backwards-incompatible API changes and to coordinate between different versions operating in parallel.